VerdantAI/biomaker-resources/README.md

 ### Autonomous Dolly

 Let's take a scooter engine, dress it up like a Jawa sandcrawler, give it self-guiding lidar and wrap it in scoby.
 C'mon!
 What are we waiting for?
 I'll use it to load my amplifiers on stage.

+### BioLuminescent Clothing

+How about the jacket from the cover of Cyberpunk 2077 made of synth leather and getting its glow from marine algae!
+I miss the smell of kelp.